isurunix/digital-garden/content/system-design/designing-a-rate-limiter.md

 #### Rate Limiting Algorithms

-Once we figured out where to place our rate limiter next thing we need to decide it which
+Once we figured out where to place our rate limiter next thing we need to decide is which algorithm we are going to use to limit the number of requests.
+There are couple of popular algorithms used in for rate limiting.

+1. Token Bucket
+2. Leaking Bucket
+3. Fixed Window Counter
+4. Sliding Window
+5. Sliding Window Counter